 On retirement Chris developed Ainsdale Pottery more fully, building a workshop and installing his own kiln allowing a considerable increase in the quantity of pots produced and expanding the range of shapes and glazes used.

 Chris joined the Art and Craft Guild of Lancashire 20 years ago and has exhibited with them regularly since.
-In 2011 The Guild acquired its own gallery, The Gallery at the Wharf in Burscough, Lancashire, where Chris has exhibited his pots along with about 25 other artists ever since.
+In 2011 The Guild acquired its own gallery, The Gallery at the Wharf in Burscough, Lancashire, where Chris exhibited his pots along with about 25 other artists.
+After the closure of the Gallery, the Guild moved to Brockholes Nature Reserve near Preston for a few years but then evolved into a stand-alone shop called Lancashire Makers in Churchtown, Southport.
+This has became a well-established shop and a second shop has recently opened in Ormskirk at The Chapel Gallery.
+Pots are also in stock at The Atkinson shop and the Wigan Framing Shop and Gallery.

 All Chris’s pots are hand-built using pinching, coiling and slabbing techniques.
 Bowls, bottles and flagons – often narrow and sharp edged – lampbases and plates form the majority of the output and glazes in whites, greys, greens and browns, but especially in blue and black (Tenmoku) along with iron, cobalt and copper oxides are the usual surface decoration.
 Landscape plays a big part in the decoration of the pots and often in the overall shape.
 Carved low relief landscapes and carved rims often feature mountain silhouettes and other features from the Lake District and Snowdonia and occasional local landscapes drawn from the beaches and dunes of Southport.